What is Linux and its Function?

 Linux is an open-source operating system that is easily accessible, and it can power devices like computers and smartphones.
 The term "open-source" refers to software that anyone can use for free.

-Its accessibility has encouraged many application and system developers to use it.
+Its accessibility has encouraged much application and system developers to use it.
 Linux is an operating system that resides on top of all other applications on a computer, accepting requests from other programs and relaying those requests to the computer's hardware.

 What Distinguishes Linux from Other Operating Systems?